 How Does the Blue Chip Elite Intense Development Program Player Pool Work?

 As players begin to play basketball at Blue Chip and at other programs in the area and are looking to play the game more competitively and/or at a higher level of individual and team skill.
 We will provide them with multiple paths with one of those paths being training in our Intense Development Player pool.

 Generally, players are invited to try out and be evaluated as a fit in the current player pool mix.
 When they make it into the pool they pay a monthly fee to train and showcase in the gym.
 As they train and improve they are evaluated and may begin receiving offers to play on our teams in club v club games, Jr NBA League, NFLBL, Club v Club, local and AAU travel tournaments.

 Costs vary based on the size and configuration of the activity and the associated costs of the particular activity.

 Our Blue Chip Jr NBA Basketball Season GAMES ONLY registration typically costs $250-350.
-Season squad practices in gym cost vary based on facility and coach requirements, but typically run $75-$350
+Squad practices in gym costs vary based on facility and coach requirements but typically run and additional $75-$350

-Tournaments and other leagues we participate in vary in cost based on location and format.
-Usually $40-200.
+AAU & Club Tournaments and other leagues we may participate in vary in cost based on location and format.
+Usually $95-400.

-Blue Chip Uniforms average $75 are high-quality reversible and are used for a 12-month period from Spring to Spring season for games and an additional 12 months as the primary practice uniform.
+Blue Chip game and practice uniforms average $100 are high-quality reversible and are used for a 12-month period from Spring to Spring season for games and an additional 12 months as the primary practice uniform.